natenka/pyneng-book-en/docs/source/book/20_jinja2/README.rst

 Comments to template:

-* In Jinja, variables are written in double curly brackets.
+* In Jinja, variables are written in double curly braces.
 * When script is executed, these variables are replaced with desired values.

 This template can be used to generate configuration of different devices by substituting other sets of variables.